jongheepark/koreantexttokenization/README.md

 ## Notes

-- The code extracts only nouns (NNG: common nouns, NNP: proper nouns)
+- The above code extracts only nouns (NNG: common nouns, NNP: proper nouns).
+See below for other tags.
 - Progress tracking is included through tqdm
 - The original dataframe structure is preserved

 ## Language Tags in Kiwi
-You can modify the tag filtering in `process_text()` to extract different parts of speech as needed.
+You can modify the tag filtering in `process_text()` to extract different parts of text as needed.

 Common tags used in this example:
 - NNG: General Noun (일반 명사)  - e.g., 책, 학교